apachols/revor/docs/README.md

 ##### ReviewText
 Normalized out to a separate table; Review.reviewtextid = ReviewText.reviewtextid.
 ##### OverallRank
-Ah, now the good stuff.
+Now for the good stuff!
 We could join to all reviews on every search query, but that would be very stressful for our poor database.
 Instead it would be better if the overallrank was calculated ahead of time, and stored separately in the database.

  * Pro: calculate and store overall rank makes search queries much faster
  * Con: need to keep overallrank table updated when reviews and ratings change!